NBISweden/workshop-snakemake-byoc/index.md

 # Snakemake bring-your-own-code (BYOC) workshop

-**This website is currently under construction and subject to change.**

 Workshop open for PhD students (prioritized), postdocs, researchers and others who have previously participated in the [NBIS Tools for reproducible research workshop](https://nbis-reproducible-research.readthedocs.io/en/latest/).